PandemiaProject/pandemia/README.rst

 approach to epidemic modelling.
 While individual-based models are more computationally intensive, they provide the most realistic approximations of social interaction and infectious disease dynamics.

-**Pandemia** is based on the **`\ ABMlux <https://github.com/abm-covid-lux/abmlux>`_** model, developed in Luxembourg between July 2020 and February 2021, funded by the National Research Fund of Luxembourg.
+**Pandemia** is based on the `\ ABMlux <https://github.com/abm-covid-lux/abmlux>`_ model of the COVID-19 pandemic in Luxembourg, developed in Luxembourg between July 2020 and February 2021, funded by the National Research Fund of Luxembourg.
 ABMlux was used in the article:

 * Thompson, J. and Wattam, S. "Estimating the impact of interventions against COVID-19: from lockdown to vaccination", 2021, PLOS ONE, https://doi.org/10.1371/journal.pone.0261330

-In that article, the authors presented an agent-based model of the COVID-19 pandemic in Luxembourg, and used it to simulate the impact of interventions over the first 6 months of the pandemic.
+In that article, the authors simualated the first 6 months of the pandemic in Luxembourg.
 Pandemia is a far-reaching generalization of the ABMlux model.

 Model